zanuka/leaderport-core-ui/README.md

    }
    ```

-By leveraging Huma's features alongside Valkey, Vue-Valkyrie achieves a clean, efficient, and scalable backend architecture that can handle real-time leaderboard operations with ease.
+By leveraging Huma's features alongside Valkey, VueValkyrie achieves a clean, efficient, and scalable backend architecture that can handle real-time leaderboard operations with ease.

 ### Testing Strategy